Marquette Regional History Center

 1st Grade: Communities.
 Meet historical characters, everyday heroes of our local community who will share their stories in the main gallery.
 Focus on past, present, future (1.5-2 hr)

-2nd Grade: Communities, or early Marquette history focus.
+2nd Grade: Communities and early Marquette history focus.
 (1.5-2 hr)

 3rd Grade: Fur Trade Unit and quill or bead craft (1.5-2.5 hr depending on number of students)